jbolt256/jasl/readme.md

 ## Instructions

 ### Requirements
-- D2 language compiler (preferably DMD)
+- D language compiler (preferably DMD, must have support for D2)
-- 8 MB disk space & ~16MB RAM
+- ~8 MB disk space & ~16MB RAM
 - dxml package (available on dub: https://code.dlang.org/packages/dxml)

 This project has only been tested on Windows 10.
 I cannot ensure it will run on any *nix systems or a Mac.